 • dizziness and signs of asthenia (weakness) occur with anemia.

-• tremors (tremors) of the limbs;
+• trembling (tremor) of the limbs;

 • weight loss;

-Varieties of pathological changes
+Types of pathological changes

-Changes in the structure of the heart muscle are divided into several types, depending on the factor that influenced their development.
+Changes in the structure of the heart muscle are divided into several types depending on the factor that influenced their development.

 • A heart attack appears as a scar.
 If its extensive form has been experienced, then necrosis affects the volumetric area of the myocardium.